Willis Rushton: Background

 Willis Rushton's birth was registered in Pontefract district, West Riding of Yorkshire, England.

 Playing career

 Willis Rushton played his first game for Bramley RLFC on 15 August 1959, in a home game against Rochdale Hornets.

 Willis Rushton made his début for Wakefield Trinity during February 1964, and he played his last match for Wakefield Trinity during the 1966–67 season.

-Genealogical information

-Willis Rushton's marriage to Beryl R. (née Berry) was registered during fourth ¼ 1957 in Pontefract district.